Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Introduction

 \item For the general game formulation we provide an equilibrium characterization, as well as a verification, result formulated in terms of a system of Wald-Bellman type equations, for both randomized and pure equilibria.
 The main novelty is that this provides an \textit{explicit} equilibrium characterization encompassing also randomized equilibria.

 \item Relying on our equilibrium characterization we study two specifications of our game.
-For the well-known zero-sum game, we e.g., (i) provide a new condition on the payoff functions under which we prove that a pure equilibrium exists, and establish a corresponding explicit equilibrium construction, (ii) obtain necessary and sufficient conditions for the non-existence of pure equilibria, and (iii) construct an explicit example with a unique randomized, but no pure equilibrium.
+For the well-known zero-sum game, we (i) establish the existence of a global Markovian equilibrium without any ordering condition and provide a corresponding explicit equilibrium construction, (ii) obtain necessary and sufficient conditions for the non-existence of pure equilibria, and (iii) construct an explicit example with a unique randomized, but no pure equilibrium.
 For the symmetric specification of our game -- meaning that the two players have identical payoff functions -- we establish that a (possibly randomized) \textit{symmetric} equilibrium exists under a certain condition on the payoff functions, and we provide a corresponding equilibrium construction in terms of an associated optimal stopping problem.

 \item In addition to the existence results for the zero-sum and symmetric games, we establish existence of an equilibrium in Markovian randomized stopping times for the general game formulation under the assumption that the state space $E$ is countable.
 This stands in contrast to the known existence result in the literature in two ways.
 First of all, for games without discounting only existence of $\epsilon$-equilibria has been established and there are counter-examples showing that Nash equilibria do not exist even for deterministic and stationary rewards \cite{Shmaya_Deterministic_Epsilon_Existence}.
 We now establish the existence of a Nash equilibrium under the assumption of discounting in connection with a slightly stronger integrability condition (see Remark~\ref{rem:integrability}).
 Secondly, in our formulation the equilibrium can be characterized (see item 2. above).